New York ~ Day Three, 4.11.16

 Tomorrow…Guggenheim in morning, maybe Chelsea Market, and then as the fates and my traumatized credit card would have it…The Metropolitan Opera for Madama Butterfly by Puccini!
 Cheapest ticket: $150.
 Gasp.
 But, oh so worth it, I have no doubt.
 May splurge on a steak dinner somewhere nice beforehand.
 A solo date for a woman in a city full of attractive people, couples, and singles.
 I relish my time here, alone or other.

-It is all meant to be just as it is, whatever happens or doesn’t this time around.
+It is all meant to be just as it is.